FC Bayern Munich: From FC Breitnigge to FC Hollywood (1970s–1990s)

-Renewed international success (1998–2007)
+Renewed international success (1990s–2000s)

 After his success at Borussia Dortmund, Bayern were coached by Ottmar Hitzfeld from 1998 to 2004.
 In Hitzfeld's first season, Bayern won the Bundesliga and came close to winning the Champions League, losing 2–1 to Manchester United into injury time after leading for most of the match.
 The following year, in the club's centenary season, Bayern won the third league and cup double in its history.
 A third consecutive Bundesliga title followed in 2001, won with a stoppage time goal on the final day of the league season.
 Days later, Bayern won the Champions League for the fourth time after a 25-year gap, defeating Valencia on penalties.
 The 2001–02 season began with a win in the Intercontinental Cup, but ended trophyless otherwise.
 In 2002–03, Bayern won their fourth double, leading the league by a record margin of 16 points.
 Hitzfeld's reign ended in 2004, with Bayern underperforming, including defeat by second division Alemannia Aachen in the DFB-Pokal.

 Felix Magath took over and led Bayern to two consecutive doubles.
 Prior to the start of the 2005–06 season, Bayern moved from the Olympiastadion to the new Allianz Arena, which the club shared with 1860 Munich.
 On the field, their performance in 2006–07 was erratic.
 Trailing in the league and having lost to Alemannia Aachen in the cup yet again, coach Magath was sacked shortly after the winter break.

-Hitzfeld returned as a trainer in January 2007, but Bayern finished the 2006–07 season in fourth position, thus failing to qualify for the Champions League for the first time in more than a decade.
+Hitzfeld returned as a trainer in January 2007, but Bayern finished the 2006–07 season in fourth position, meaning no Champions League qualification for the first time in more than a decade.
 Additional losses in the DFB-Pokal and the DFB-Ligapokal left the club with no honours for the season.